 Selling yourself through a killer resume:

-There are about hundreds and thousands of people like you, with the same qualifications and actively searching for job.
-Then there are hundreds of thousands of people who are more qualified then you.
+There are hundreds and thousands of people like you, with the same qualifications and actively searching for a job.
+Then there are hundreds of thousands of people who are more qualified than you.
 And then there’s the small lot who know how to sell themselves, regardless of their qualifications!
 When people hear the term ‘to sell oneself’ they think of some magical and witty catchphrases to completely enchant the recruiters and make them bow down.
-In reality, it’s all a matter of writing a killer resume (and doing well on the interview, which is a different case.)
-So, if you really want to standout, keep the following tips in mind while writing your resume:
+In reality, it’s all a matter of writing a killer resume (and doing well in the interview, which is a different case.)
+So, if you really want to stand out, keep the following tips in mind while writing your resume:

 1. Attach a cover letter: